 Main campus NOBTS students must maintain full-time status (9 semester hours for Graduates; active enrollment for Doctoral students) through the academic period covered by the grant award.
 Extension center students must maintain enrollment in at least two courses per semester through the academic period covered by the grant award.
 Full-time status for Financial Aid purposes only includes hours from on-campus, Saturday, or Hybrid classes.
-Internet courses, independent studies, workshops, and Accelerated MDiv credit hours DO NOT count toward full-time status.
+Internet courses, independent studies, intensives, and Accelerated MDiv credit hours DO NOT count toward full-time status.

 The Financial Aid Office maintains a Web page, which contains descriptions of various non-seminary sources for financial assistance.
 Included in the information will be qualifications, contact persons, and phone numbers or addresses.
 State Baptist conventions and foundations are listed on the Web page.

 Any church, organization, or donor may contribute funds for a particular student by including written instructions with their donation.
 For information on the deductibility of the gift for tax purposes, please contact the NOBTS Office of Institutional Advancement at 504.282.4455 ext.
 3252.
 Additional options for making a gift are also available.